Wings London – Hanwell, LondonAdvertisement Advertisement

 If we told you that the star of this show was the warm, soft bun, with the satisfying give of a perfectly cooked hot dog bun, would you want us to continue?

 Alas, continue we must.
-The hot dog was a Turkey one, that was decently cooked, had a smokey edge to it, and rested atop lightly fried red onions, a peculiar layer of cheese, and covered in ketchup which one Lion considered “too much”.
+The hot dog was a Turkey one, that was decently cooked, had a smoky touch to it, and rested atop lightly fried red onions, a peculiar layer of cheese, and covered in ketchup which one Lion considered “too much”.

 Although there is the choice of other condiments to add, such as mustard, in the end, this was far too simple to cause any excitement (euphemistically described as “boring” by another Lion).